htoann/Blog/README.md

 https://bloghtoan.herokuapp.com/

-Some features will be fixed in the future
+Some bugs will be fixed in the future